moonstream-to/awesome-web3-games/README.md

 - [Conquest.eth](https://conquest.game/) - a game of strategy and diplomacy in space.
 Gather a fleet of ships to conquer planets.
 Current version runs on the Gnosis Chain. `fully on-chain` `browser game` `playable`
 - [Mithraeum](https://mithraeum.io/) - a political strategy game with an emphasis on social interactions.
 Runs on the Gnosis Chain. `fully on-chain` `browser game` `playable demo + tournaments`

+## Survival
+- (The Walking Dead:Empires)[https://twdempires.game/] - a multiplayer survival game in The Walking Dead universe.
+Scavenge for resources, craft items, build your base, team up with other players, and kill zombies.
+Runs on Gala chain/assets on Ethereum. `PC` `in development`

 [🔺Back to top](#awesome-web3-games)